Care in the Community – Support & Services

 - A wide variety of newspapers delivered to your door

-You can find more information on these initiatives at An Post - Community Focus.
+You can find more information on these initiatives at An Post - Community Focus and check out the video above.

 Irish supermarkets have also taken steps to protect members of our community who might be at risk, assigning set times for the elderly and vulnerable to shop in their stores.
 Lidl introduced priority shopping hours for the elderly across all Irish stores from 9am to 11am each morning, which includes prioritised queuing and additional assistance where needed.